MegaExE/Sunlight_Sensor/index.md

 # CENG 355 Solar Capstone Project Blog.

 ### Week 11 April 9, 2018
-* Today we demonstration our work to Austin
+* Today we demonstrated our work to Austin

 ### Week 10 April 2, 2018
 * Since last week we have added a image to the main screen, a splash screen and an about page to the mobile application.